 Current needs During the covid crisis

-Donate Food – donations of food help keep our food shelves stocked.
+Donate Food – Donations of food help keep our food shelves stocked.
 Our most needed items at the food shelf are:

-- Canned tuna or canned meats
+- Canned meats or proteins

 - Soups or stews